 - Members are encouraged to participate in our campaigns and coalitions, including those which involve direct action and more in-depth organizational planning.

 - Where and when possible, members are encouraged to join or help facilitate the creation of a union in their place of work.

 - Members are prohibited from membership in the DSA or other political organizations that contradict our politics.

 Routines and procedures

 - Any decisions affecting or utilizing resources of the Denver Communists require a participating quorum.
-Quorum is defined as half plus one of members in good standing.
+Quorum is defined as half plus one of active members.

 - A proposal will include a reasonable time period in which members not present for initial discussion can provide feedback; that time period shall be decided at the time of the proposal, based upon the circumstances and context of the campaign at hand.

 - All elected positions have a term of one year, and may be held consecutively based upon re-election.

 - All active members in good standing have full democratic rights.